 Effective July 27, 2007, the Company entered into a lease agreement with Intercontinental Fund III for the rental of approximately 89,000 square feet of laboratory and office space at 830 Winter Street, Waltham, MA.
 The Company uses this space for its corporate headquarters and other operations.
 The initial term of the lease is for twelve years with an option for the Company to extend the lease for two additional terms of five years.
 The Company is required to pay certain operating expenses for the leased premises subject to escalation charges for certain expense increases over a base amount.
+The Company entered into a sublease in December 2009 for 14,100 square feet of this space in Waltham through January 2015, with the sublessee having an option to extend the term for an additional two years.

 As part of the lease agreement, the Company received a construction allowance of up to approximately \$13.3 million to build out laboratory and office space to the Company's specifications.
-The construction allowance is accounted for as a lease incentive pursuant to FASB Statement No. 13, Accounting for Leases, and FASB Technical Bulletin 88-1, Issues Relating to Accounting for Leases.
 After completion, the Company had recorded \$12.0 million of leasehold improvements under the construction allowance.
 The Company received \$10.8 million from the landlord and paid out the same amount towards these leasehold improvements.
 The remaining balance of the improvements was paid directly by the landlord.
 The lease term began on October 1, 2007, when the Company obtained physical control of the space in order to begin construction.